dry-python/returns/docs/pages/railway.rst

 We also support two special methods to work with "failed" values:

+- :func:`returns.interfaces.altable.AltableN.alt`
+  transforms error to another error that works only when container is in failed state, is the opposite of :func:`returns.interfaces.mappable.MappableN.map` method
 - :func:`returns.interfaces.lashable.LashableN.lash`
   is the opposite of :func:`returns.interfaces.bindable.BindableN.bind` method that works only when container is in failed state

-- :func:`returns.interfaces.altable.AltableN.alt`
-  transforms error to another error that works only when container is in failed state, is the opposite of :func:`returns.interfaces.mappable.MappableN.map` method
+Let's start from the first one:
 ``alt`` method allows to change your error type.

 .. mermaid::